ColinRoitt/ColinRoitt/README.md

   <strong>I'm Colin</strong><br/><em>They/Them</em>
   <br/><br/>
   <samp>
-    I'm a graduating Comp Sci Masters student at the <a target='_blank' href='https://www.york.ac.uk/'>University of York</a>.
-I'm also a producer, presenter, and programmer with <a target='_blank' href='https://github.com/UniversityRadioYork/'>@UniversityRadioYork</a> - a student led radio station.
+    I recently graduated with a Comp Sci Masters degree from the <a target='_blank' href='https://www.york.ac.uk/'>University of York</a>.
+I was also a producer, presenter, and programmer with <a target='_blank' href='https://github.com/UniversityRadioYork/'>@UniversityRadioYork</a> - a student-led radio station.
 I've done a lot of AI work over the last few years but my real passion lies in web development.
   </samp>
 </p>